-The first thing that stands out to me in ML system design is that the model is only one part of the system.
+The first thing that stood out to me in ML system design was that the model is only one part of the system.

 Research priorities are not production priorities

-Research often rewards training speed and model quality.
-Production cares a lot about inference.
+An interesting point this book begins with is that research often rewards training speed and model quality, while production cares a lot about inference.

 Two words matter here: